 A 1% tax to pay debt service on professional sports franchise facilities or on retained spring training franchise facilities in counties that currently levy the Professional Sports Franchise Facilities Tax, and do not levy a convention development tax (Miami-Dade County, and Volusia County).
-However, any county authorized to levy the Consolidated County Convention Development Tax (Duval County) is eligible to levy this tax.
-In addition these proceeds can be used to promote tourism in the State of Florida, nationally, and internationally. [(s.
-125.0104(3)(n)]
+However, any county authorized to levy the Consolidated County Convention counties administer their own tourism development tax.
+The revenue data reflects both Department of Revenue collections and self administered collections.